• Skip to primary navigation

 • Share

-You want the meat to still be on the bone and to easily pull off but not be falling off.
-The sauce with this recipe is the best, get in there, get your fingers dirty and sticky.
+You want the meat to still be on the bone and to easily pull off but not fall off.
+The sauce with this recipe is the best, get in there, and get your fingers dirty and sticky.
 It is finger-licking good!!

-Ribs can be cooked so many ways, smoked, grilled, baked, broiled and slow-cooked.
-All of them are delicious as you are starting with a great cut of flavorful meat.
+Ribs can be cooked so many ways: smoked, grilled, baked, broiled, and slow-cooked.
+All of them are delicious, as you are starting with a great cut of flavorful meat.
+Try our Sweet and Sour Pork or, for another Asian pork meal, try our Moo Shu Pork, which is quick and easy.

 Crock Pot Saucy Asian Ribs